hb9akm/api/README.md

 # How to use it
 There are several methods to use this API:
 - Use the provided installation at https://api.hb9akm.ch/
-- Clone this repository to any PHP capable webserver
+- Clone this repository to any PHP capable webserver and run `compose update`
-- Use the provided Docker-Image
+- Use the provided Docker-Image (not yet published, build it yourself)

 API documentation can be found in doc folder.